-In addition to performance tracking and insights, certain forward-thinking performance management software will provide you heatmaps.
+In addition to performance tracking and insights, best performance management software that are forward thinking will provide you heatmaps.
 If your HRIS wasn't built for performance management, heatmaps by peopleHum, can help you assess the overall health of your firm and develop a future strategy based on industry benchmarks.
 Heatmaps help you monitor performance levels in a comprehensive way as a fast-growing company.

 9. Would you benefit from Al-driven performance analytics?

 Given that 70% of firms need to link performance management with other talent decisions, AI in performance management and performance data analytics may help managers extract useful insights by creating a unified source of truth.
 A "human" manager may lack the foresight necessary to match performance feedback based on historical data with future paths.
 This is why AI intervention is so critical - AI's predictive capabilities can use data gathered from a variety of sources to forecast an employee's likely career path and produce evaluation figures.

 Choosing a performance management system for your organisation is a challenging task, but once you've done so, your employee performance appraisal system will be a breeze. choosing a right performance management system is vital to outstanding work culture, whether you're starting from scratch or simply seeking for a change.
 To see what it's like to have a completely automated system to evaluate your staff, first measure the ROI of performance management, and sign up for a free peopleHum demo and compare it to other performance management systems.